Today’s Question: What is the best way to describe a place in a really special way, without sounding too visual?

 Describing the smoothness of a worn fence rail against the palm as our main character leans on it can make the reader almost feel the sun-bleached rail under their own hand.
 It allows characters to interact with the setting to create a mood or show emotions.

-Taste is powerful, extremely recognizable and one of the most difficult senses to work in.
-It should only be used if it can be done so naturally.
+Taste is extremely recognizable and one of the most difficult senses to work in.
+Use it only if it’s natural.

 A character grimacing at a mouthful of burnt coffee while another character sips unaffected tells us something about both characters.
 Similarly, if you’re trying to show a child’s anger as he eats ripe blackberries off a bush, the connection will fail.
 Sweet berries bursting on the tongue is something that will automatically evoke a positive emotion in your reader, not a negative one.